hakunamatatata/travel-site/README.md

 2) git clone https://github.com/hakunamatatata/travel-site.git

 Prerequisites
-You need an environment with Node and npm installed.
+You need an environment with Node, gulp-cli and npm installed.

 Installing
 After installing Node and npm, you can simply run npm install, and in theory, this should install all required packages in package.json.